antobarbero/movies_API/README.md

 ```

-2.  create a virtual enviroment and activate it.
+2.  create a virtual environment and activate it.

 ```
 $ python3 -m venv .env